 Dover International Speedway

-In the seventh year of our partnership in 2013, Dover Motorsports hosted the second autism-friendly NASCAR race at the FedEx 400 benefiting Autism Speaks.
-The day before was highlighted by a special track walk to raise funds for our mission.
-Race day featured special seating in Dover’s air-conditioned grandstand with a dedicated quiet zone where parents were able to bring their kids to get away from the crowd and noise at any point during the race, muted lighting, and a great view of the track's back stretch.
-This year’s program focused on the challenges that those affected by autism face as they transition into school and adulthood.
+In our eighth year together in 2014, Dover Motorsports will once again host an autism-friendly NASCAR race at the FedEx 400 benefiting Autism Speaks.
+The opening day of the weekend is highlighted by a special track walk to raise funds for our mission.
+Race day features special seating in Dover’s air-conditioned grandstand with a dedicated quiet zone where parents can bring their kids to get away from the crowd and noise at any point during the race and includes muted lighting with a great view of the track's back stretch.
+2013’s program focused on the challenges that those affected by autism face as they transition into school and adulthood.
 It included presentations by Senator Chris Coons (D - Del.) and Katina Demetriou of Autism Delaware.
 Special appearances were made by NASCAR drivers Jamie McMurray and Carl Edwards as well as coach Joe Gibbs.
 Denny Hamlin drove the #11 FedEx car fashioned with a special Autism Speaks paint scheme, and the race was thrilling.

 Check out these blog posts about Dover International Speedway: